mnicolekunkel/NSW-employment-program-evaluation/README.md

 # Here, I share how I went about evaluating the NSW Employment Program.
 I used linear regressions, multivariate analyses, clustering, bootstrapping, nearest neighbor matching, one to many matching, and propensity score matching to answer my questions.

 # tools used: R, MATLAB
-# libraries used: plyr, ggplot2, multiwayvcov
+# libraries used: plyr, ggplot2, multiwayvcov, Matching, cobalt

 # To follow along with any of this code, you will need to use the Lalonde.xls file.